TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

     }
 ```

-The `animation-duration` property specifies the length of time that an animation takes to complete one cycle.
+The `animation-duration` property indicates how long the animation takes to run from start to end.

-The duration cycle can be specified in seconds `s` or in milliseconds `ms`.
+The duration cycle is specified in seconds `s` or in milliseconds `ms`.
+The value should be equal or superior to 0.

 The initial value is `0s`.